MarshalPaterson/OTP-iOS/README.md

 # Tests
 The test can be run in Xcode, the structure follows the main app structure and is easily identifiable.
 UI Tests are disabled.

-# TravisCI integrated
+## TravisCI integrated
-There is TravisCI builds thought it's not supporting Swift 5.0
+There is TravisCI builds though currently it's not supporting Swift 5.0

-# Notes:
+## Notes:
 There is limited comments, approach taken is best to read the code to understand its functionality.